The best way to see the seals is to come seal watching in Norfolk, with Bishop’s Boats, who have been operating since 1965!

 Additional information

-Blakeney Point is located on the North Norfolk coast and is renowned for its thriving colonies of grey and common seals.
-The best way to observe these fascinating creatures is by taking a boat trip with Bishops Boats from Morston Quay, offering an unforgettable wildlife experience suitable for all ages.
+Blakeney Point is located on the beautiful North Norfolk coast and is renowned for its thriving colonies of Grey and Common seals.
+The best way to observe these fascinating creatures is by taking a boat trip tour with Bishops Boats from Morston Quay.
+We offer an unforgettable wildlife experience suitable for all ages.
 Boat trips usually last about an hour and offer an excellent chance to see seals up close, either lounging on the sandbanks or swimming in the surrounding waters.
 Along the way, you’ll pass through the picturesque Morston salt marshes and catch a glimpse of the historic Blakeney Lifeboat Station.
 Friendly, well-informed crews provide commentary on the local wildlife and history, making the outing both educational and enjoyable.
 These excursions are perfect for families, photographers, and anyone with a love for nature.

 Blakeney Quay, located on the scenic North Norfolk coast, is a charming and historic spot that once thrived as a busy medieval port.
 In its heyday, it was a vital trading centre with links across Europe, but over time the silting of the River Glaven shifted its role from commerce to leisure.